-If you're in All apps and you want to make an app appear on the taskbar, right-click an app or tile and select More > Pin to taskbar.
+If you're in all apps list and you want to make an app appear on the taskbar, right-click an app or tile and select More > Pin to taskbar.
 How do I install apps?

-You can download Windows Store apps from Store.
-You will need to have a Microsoft ID to purchase and download apps from Store.
+You will need to have a Microsoft ID to purchase and download apps from Microsoft Store.